 Tackling greenhouse gas (GHG) emissions is of critical importance and must be done quickly.
 A certain magnitude of climate change has already been locked into the next decades.
-However, drastically reducing GHG emissions by 2030 and achieving net negative emissions by 2050 is seen as a potential path to avoiding unstoppable climate change and achieve the legally binding Paris Agreement target of keeping warming to 2°C and preferably 1.5°C.

-"In the face of a global climate emergency we must move swiftly to reduce GHG emissions and enhance our region's resiliency to the effects of a changing climate."
+However, drastically reducing GHG emissions by 2030 and achieving net "In the face of a global climate emergency we must move swiftly to reduce GHG emissions and enhance our region's resiliency to the effects of a changing climate."